Torniojaws/paste4-vue/README.md

 ## Setup

 1. Run: `npm install`
-1. Then start it with: `npm run dev`
+1. Then start it with: `npm run start`
-1. And open in a browser: `localhost:8080`
+1. It will then open automatically in a browser at http://localhost:8080